SimonEonics/VBMP-Frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Communication with backend
+The frontend communicates with the backend using Web API.
+Instead of manually crafting all requests, a generated client will be used.
+NSwag is used to generate such a client.
+The NSwag tool has been installed as a developer dependency.

+jHipster is alrerady serving an Open API on 'http://127.0.0.1:8080/admin/docs' from which a client can be generated.
+From the root of the repository, run `./node_modules/.bin/nswag openapi2tsclient /input:http://127.0.0.1:8080/v3/api-docs/springdocDefault /output:src/app/client/VBMP.ts`